 John Kapusta, Cape Coral, FL Member Since March 2008 Artist Statement They say a picture is worth a thousand words.
 Welcome and thank you for visiting my galleries.

 My body of work is to capture through the lens the beauty of nature, the environment around us and the interaction of people within these parameters.

-My photos are from the New England area where I reside as well as areas I visit in my travels.
+My photos are diverse encompassing Florida where I currently reside as well as areas I visit in my travels.
 I want to create a message to portray the beauty around us and to stimulate our sense of sight as well as stir the soul.